Gayathri Govind

-Gayathri Govind, is an Indian classical dancer, choreographer, actor and the winner of Asianet's Vodafone Thakadimi in 2008.
+Gayathri Govind, is an Indian classical dancer, choreographer, actor,the winner of Kerala State Television Award in 2024 (Special Jury Award in Acting) and the winner of Asianet's Vodafone Thakadimi in 2008.

 She is trained in Bharatanatyam, Mohiniyattam, Kuchipudi, Ottanmthullal, Kathakali, Kathak and Keralanadanam.
 She has been performing on various stages in India and abroad from the age of four.
 She is also a well known Choreographer and owns her own dance troupe Silver Streak" in Trivandrum.
 She anchored many TV programs and live shows on Kairali TV, Asianet, Surya TV, Mazhavil Manorama, Kairali We, Asianet News, BTV, Doordarsan, ACV.
 She is the model of the famous Tea Brand Society Tea.
 She was working as a Software Engineer in HCL Technologies, Chennai and now resides in Trivandrum.
 She runs a dance school, Takadhimi in Chennai and Trivandrum.

 On 16 October 2015 she won the Golden Women Award 2015 for the category Entertainment, Media and Comm at Helsinki, Finland.

 She has performed Mohiniyattom and Kuchipudi recitals for the prestigious Soorya Festival in the years 2012 and 2013.Gayathri was also a part of the Soorya Production 'Gaandharam'.